EBZebra/docs/edge/source/api/barcode.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
 Selects the illumination mode to use.
-This property is currently being not supported on Android Platform
+This property is not currently supported on Android.
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):